nf-core/viralintegration/docs/usage.md

 An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.

+## Options

+### Viral FASTA

+By default, the pipeline uses the [CTAT-VIF human virus database](https://github.com/broadinstitute/CTAT-VirusIntegrationFinder/wiki/Human-Virus-Database-Prep) to map the raw FastQ reads to the reference genomes.
+It can be any FASTA sequences of viral sequences of interest.

 ## Running the pipeline

 The typical command for running the pipeline is as follows: